hasura/ndc-prometheus/README.md

 }
 ```

-The connector can detect if you want to request instant or range query via the `timestamp` column:
+The connector can detect if you want to request an instant query or range query via the `timestamp` column:

 - `_eq`: instant query at the exact timestamp.
 - `_gt` < `_lt`: range query.

-The range query mode is default If none of timestamp operator is set.
+The range query mode is default If none of the timestamp operators is set.

 #### Common arguments